Why was the KU School of Engineering Graduate Programs the right choice for you?

 What advice do you have for prospective graduate students?

-You can read or listen to an infinite number of testimonials by folks from all walks of life, but like many things, it all boils down to what’s best for YOU.
+Trust your gut feeling – you are the only one who can make the best decisions for yourself.
 If you are seriously looking into different programs, seeing the place and talking with faculty and students in person is a necessity to get a better idea of how you would get through the journey.
 See what research projects are out there and get an idea for the courses you would be taking.
+Be willing to put in the work.
 Even more important than the problems you solve in in classes and research, grad school teaches you how to manage time and how to learn.
 Take in the experience, set ambitious goals, and work hard – the rewards will more than outweigh any struggles along the way.
 As a brilliant cycling instructor once said - “Without challenge, there is no change.”